solosage1/anyprice-oracle/EIP.md

 As a concrete scenario, consider updating a price feed every 5 minutes from mainnet to Optimism:
 There are 12 updates per hour, 288 per day.
-At ~67k gas L1 each, that's ~19.3 million gas/day on L1.
+At ~47k gas L1 each (as per revised estimate), that's ~13.54 million gas/day on L1.
-With gas price 10 gwei, and ETH at $1800, that's about 19.3e6 * 1e-8 ETH * 1800 ≈ $348/day.
-On L2,
-288*25k = 7.2 million gas/day, but L2 gas is much cheaper (even if ~$0.001 per kGas, that's <$10/day).
+With ETH at $1800, and an L1 basefee of 10 gwei, this translates to about $244/day.
+However, L1 basefees vary; for example, if the basefee ranges from 6-15 gwei (as might be observed, e.g., Q2 2025 on OP-Mainnet for illustrative purposes), the daily L1 cost could range from approximately $146 to $365.
+On L2, 288*25k = 7.2 million gas/day, but L2 gas is much cheaper (even if ~$0.001 per kGas, that's <$10/day).
-So this approach could cost a few hundred dollars a day for a continuously updating feed – likely acceptable for a critical DeFi price, but too high for less critical data.
+So this approach could cost from a couple of hundred to several hundred dollars a day for a continuously updating feed – likely acceptable for a critical DeFi price, but too high for less critical data.
 By comparison, a dedicated L2 oracle posting directly might cost less on L1 (zero, since staying on L2), but then you rely on that separate oracle's trust model.